mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 --------------------------------------------------------------------------------------------
-( How To 2 of 3 ) Copy My Provided Files (here ... this github download them) Into Place
+( How To: 2 of 3 ) Copy In My Provided Files (yes from this github download them !)
 --------------------------------------------------------------------------------------------
 <br>